Written by Richard Perry

 Mobile Trading Platforms

 The mobile versions of MT4 and MT5 translate extremely well from the desktop versions, also allowing excellent interaction between devices.
-The 3 chart types and 30 technical indicators of MT4 migrate well, whilst there are also push notifications for trading alerts.
+The 3 chart types and 30 technical indicators of MT4 migrate well, while there are also push notifications for trading alerts.

 XM Mobile Trading Platform